Setup Reverse-Proxy with Docker + Traefik + Nginx + PHP + MySQL + Mosquitto + phpMyAdmin + Basic Authentication

 log_type information

-log_type all# Change the websockets logging level.
+# Change the websockets logging level.
 This is a global option, it is not

 # possible to set per listener.
 This is an integer that is interpreted by